7 Science-backed Reasons Running Makes You a Better Mom

 Research shows that exercise builds resilience so that we can bounce back from life challenges in a healthy way.
 It gives us a “no quit” attitude that permeates through the rest of our life into our offspring.

-I’ll never forget when I was having a down moment while riding the 1.5 yearlong injury cycle of my hamstring tear.
+I’ll never forget when I was having a down moment while riding the several-year injury cycle.
 My daughter heard me crying to my husband saying that “maybe I should just quit running.”

 I had so many ups and downs that I was contemplating dropping my Olympic Trials qualifying dream.
-Eleanor, 6, interrupted.
+Eleanor, then 6, interrupted.
 “No, Mom.
 You CAN’T!
 You were meant for running.”
-She absorbed by perseverance and gave it right back to me when I needed it.
+She absorbed my perseverance and gave it right back to me when I needed it.

 Running helps you live in the moment.